luyi-sss/tswd-portfolio-luyi/final-project-part-three.md

 # The final data story
 [Are We Running Out of Coffee? - Luyi Sun](https://carnegiemellon.shorthandstories.com/are-we-running-out-of-coffee/index.html)

-With climate change leading to a decrease in coffee beans production, coffee production cannot meet coffee demand and the price of coffee is increasing every year.
+With climate change leading to a slow increase in coffee beans production, coffee production cannot meet coffee demand thus the price of coffee is increasing every year.
 If the trend continues, one day, drinking coffee will be a luxury for us.

 <script src="https://carnegiemellon.shorthandstories.com/are-we-running-out-of-coffee/embed.js"></script>